Return-oriented programming: Binary code randomization

 Some modern systems such as Cloud Lambda (FaaS) and IoT remote updates use Cloud infrastructure to perform on-the-fly compilation before software deployment.
-A technique that introduces variations to each instance of an executing software can dramatically increase software's immunity to ROP attacks.
+A technique that introduces variations to each instance of an executing software program can dramatically increase software's immunity to ROP attacks.
 Brute forcing Cloud Lambda may result in attacking several instances of the randomized software which reduces the effectiveness of the attack.
 Asaf Shelly published the technique in 2017 and demonstrated the use of Binary Randomization in a software update system.
 For every updated device, the Cloud-based service introduced variations to code, performs online compilation, and dispatched the binary.
 This technique is very effective because ROP attacks rely on knowledge of the internal structure of the software.
 The drawback of the technique is that the software is never fully tested before it is deployed because it is not feasible to test all variations of the randomized software.
 This means that many Binary Randomization techniques are applicable for network interfaces and system programming and are less recommended for complex algorithms.